LukeGrahamLandry/franca/graphics/README.md

 ### gfx

-- no special handling of vertex buffers. just use storage buffers.
+- no special handling of vertex/index buffers. just use storage buffers.
 - removed the `query_*_(desc/info/____)` functions
 - no limit for commit listeners. removing doesn't make holes in the array so the order will be different.